 From there head towards Syntagma square, the vital meeting point of the Athenians, and continue downhill through Ermou street to the Varvakeios Market.
 It was built in 1886 and can be proud that during its history of 150 years has fed many generations of Athenians.
 Amidst the butcher and fresh fishmongers’ stalls, one can find merchants selling fruits, vegetables, nuts, spices and cheese.

 Only few minutes away from the market you could find perhaps the most traditional Taverna in Athens, Diporto.
-It is a basement tavern in the corner of Sokratous street and Theater square located in a 150 years old neoclassical building.
+It is a basement tavern in the corner of Sokratous street and Theater square located in a 150 year neoclassical building.
 With background the huge barrels of 600 kilos on the about ten tables lined with greaseproof paper, not only you will not find a reserved sign, but you will hardly sit and eat privately.

-Wind up the afternoon by exploring Psirri, one of the most artsy and colorful neighborhoods of Athens, packed with creative stores, quaint restaurants, picturesque cafés and bars.
+Wind up the afternoon by exploring Psirri, one of the most artsy and colorful neighborhoods of Athens, packed with creative stores, quaint restaurants, picturesque cafés, and bars.
 From there, head to Thissio where, the beautiful neoclassical buildings create a nostalgic atmosphere of old Athens.

 To end your time in Athens, head to Mani Mani restaurant, for a creative twist on traditional Greek cuisine inspired by the owner’s birthplace of Mani in the Peloponnese, from where many of the ingredients used to prepare the menu are obtained.